 LFR and Mental Health

-Most people will suffer a mental health episode at some time in their life and LFR is here to offer support: frequent exercise in combination with talking about mental health issues, have been recognised as two great ways of beating the symptoms of melancholia, depression and other mental health problems.
+Most people will experience a mental health episode at some time in their life and LFR is here to offer support.
+Frequent exercise in combination with talking about mental health issues, have been recognised as two great ways of beating the symptoms of melancholia, depression and other mental health problems.
+And, LFR, now being part of the England Athletics Mental Health Ambassador programme, can deliver both.

 England Athletics are currently carrying out a review of the Mental Health Ambassador program, aiming to take on board and implement a number of new recommendations.
 They have therefore decided not to process any new applications for Mental Health Ambassadors at present, until these changes have been made.
 Applications though will re-open in April 2018 and a sizeable club as ours may have, or better, should have more than one Mental Health Ambassador, an objective which I will personally and warmly encourage.